 The ability to understand Japanese used in everyday situations, and in a variety of circumstances to a certain degree.

 The ability to understand Japanese used in everyday situations to a certain degree.

 *Data based from https://www.jlpt.jp/e/about/levelsummary.html

 JLPT is held during the months of July and December each year.
-But in other countries outside Japan, schedule varies.
-You can either apply via the internet or mail, whichever is more convenient to you.
+But in other countries outside Japan, the schedule varies.
+You can either apply via the internet or mail, whichever is more convenient for you.

 For applicants via the internet must follow these easy steps: